-Believe it or not, insurance companies have been known to hire private investigators to monitor your activities.
+Insurance companies have been known to hire private investigators to monitor your activities.
 These private investigators will park outside your home, follow you to the store or to other events.
 They are looking to see if you are engaging in any activities that are not consistent with your disability.
-The hope is that the private investigator will be able to gather enough evidence, through pictures and video, to disprove your disability insurance claim.
+The hope is that the private investigator will be able to gather enough evidence, through photos and video, to disprove your disability insurance claim.

 What is unfortunate about these “sneaky” tactics is that people who are disabled do not want to be disabled.
 If you are disabled your desire is to get better and return to the life you had before.
 You may push yourself to engage in activities that end up causing you pain.
 That doesn’t mean that you are being dishonest by collecting disability benefits, it means that you are just trying to overcome your condition.